dafn/svelte-typescript-rollup/README.md

-# svelte-typescript
+# svelte-typescript-rollup

-Boilerplate example of Svelte with Typescript using Rollup
+Minimal boilerplate example of Svelte with Typescript using Rollup

 Start development server
 ```